We’re a global leader in premium drinks, the most exciting consumer products space.

 A collective action model for impact

-Alongside our science-based restoration approach, we are also working in partnership with landowners, government bodies, conservation groups and research institutions.
-Together we will measure the impacts of our work on carbon, water and biodiversity, helping to advance scientific understanding of the environmental benefits of peatlands and sharing what we learn to define best practice for the industry.
+Alongside our science-based restoration approach, we want to work in partnership with landowners, government bodies, conservation groups and research institutions as there's a greater impact when take collective action.
+Together we will identify and co-fund projects, measure the impacts of our work on carbon, water and biodiversity, helping to advance scientific understanding of the environmental benefits of peatlands and sharing what we learn to define best practice for the industry.

-Our collaborative model maximises the £5 million investment to leverage additional funding sources and ensure restoration activities contribute to wider landscape-scale ambitions across Scotland.
+Our collective action model aims to maximise the £5 million investment to leverage additional funding sources and ensure restoration activities contribute to wider landscape-scale ambitions across Scotland.

 Our commitment